Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Amount of physical activity needed to weight loss

 The amount of physical activity needed to weight loss is related to negative balance between daily energy intake and daily energy expenditure.
-Energy intake can be calculated as 1.2 or 1.3 times basal metabolic rate (32).
+EI can be calculated as 1.2 or 1.3 times basal metabolic rate (32).
 While, energy expenditure can be calculated as suggested previously.
 As well as physical activity must to consider the following suggestions:

-Endurance exercise
+Endurance Exercise

 Amount of physical activity needed to preventing weight regain

 While consensus is lacking on the amount of physical activity needed to prevent weight regain, there is an indication that children and adolescents would need 60 or more minutes of daily of physical activity needed to prevent weight regain, there intense activity, to avoid regaining weight (65, 66).
 This physical activity also can be done in smaller chunks of time over the day.
 Engage in more than 1 h of daily physical activity promoting walking or cycling to school, suggesting activities that involve parents or friends and promote even small amounts of moderate to vigorous activities.
 Particularly promote enjoyable and fun activities.
+As well, discourage sedentary behaviour remain a simple way to increase physical activity.

 Conclusion